 Cultural Breaks (2006), published to coincide with his eightieth birthday, is a collection of short fictions which includes commentaries on his work by his peers.
-His latest novels are Harm (2007) and Walcot (2009).
-In 2011 a selection of his poetry, Mortal Morning, was published.
-His latest novels are Walcot (2009) and Comfort Zone (2013) and his is currently working on a long novel set in Russia in the 18th century.
-His publishers, Harper Voyager, will soon be reprinting everything Aldiss wrote in the sixties, along with a collection of stories written in his teenage years Whip Donovan, to celebrate his ninetieth birthday.
+In 2011, a selection of his poetry, Mortal Morning, was published.
+His latest novels are Walcot (2009) and Comfort Zone (2013) and his is currently working on a long novel set in Russia in the eighteenth century.
+His publishers, Harper Voyager, will soon be reprinting everything Aldiss wrote in the sixties, along with a collection of stories written in his teenage years, Whip Donovan, to celebrate his ninetieth birthday.

 Brian Aldiss is the recipient of numerous international awards for science-fiction writing including a Kurd Lasswitz Award (Germany) and a Prix Jules Verne (Sweden).
 He lives in Oxford and was awarded an OBE in 2005 for Services to Literature.

 Brian Aldiss is the doyen of British science fiction writers, and arguably its most influential ever figure.
 Emerging during the late 1950s as part of the so-called ‘New Wave’ (alongside Michael Moorcock, Harry Harrison and J.G.
 Ballard), he has gone on to be enormously prolific, having thus far published more than 40 novels and novellas, many volumes of short stories, non-fiction works and memoirs, in addition to editing numerous anthologies of science fiction, notably Billion Year Spree (1973, revised 1986).